Skip to main content

 WHERE i.inhparent = 'sensor_readings'::regclass

-• Overlapping Partition Boundaries: Causes insert failures and routing ambiguity.
-Enforce strict non-overlapping ranges and validate DDL in staging environments before applying to production.
+• Overlapping boundaries: Causes insert failures and routing ambiguity.
+Validate DDL in staging using SELECT * FROM pg_inherits JOIN pg_constraint ... to confirm non-overlapping ranges before applying to production.

 FAQ